John Alkin

 John Alkin (born 17 January 1947) is an English actor turned spiritual healer.
 He was born in Rugby, Warwickshire, under the name John Kenneth Foinquinos.

+Biography

+Acting career

-Alkin is best remembered for two roles: DS Tom Daniels in The Sweeney and barrister Barry Deeley in the long running daytime TV drama Crown Court.
-He played the role of Robert Martin in the 1972 BBC TV production of Jane Austen's Emma.
-He also appeared extensively as a guest star in numerous TV shows such as Z-Cars, Timeslip, Minder, The Sandbaggers and Doctor Who.
+Alkin is best remembered for two roles: DC Tom Daniels in Thames Television's police drama The Sweeney and barrister Barry Deeley Q.C. in Granada Television's drama Crown Court.
+One of his earliest television appearances was as Robert Martin in the 1972 BBC TV production of Jane Austen's Emma.

+In 1978 Alkin played Flight Lieutenant Andre De Beers, a character based on the real-life Baron Jean de Selys Longchamps DFC, who attacks the Gestapo Headquarters in Brussels, German-occupied Belgium, in the Secret Army episode 'Day of Wrath.'